How Does Air Conditioning Work?

 How the Air Conditioning Process Works

-In North Central Florida, we all know what a house serviced by a broken AC unit feels like — hot, humid, and simply uncomfortable.
+In North Central Florida, we all know all too well what a house with a broken AC unit feels like—hot, humid, and simply uncomfortable.
 But how does a working air conditioning unit function?
 The process can be broken into the “cold side” and “hot side” of the system.

 The “Cold Side” of the AC System

 This is the part of the AC process that occurs inside of your home.
-Heat from inside your house is blown across a cooling coil full of liquid refrigerant.
+The heat from inside your house is blown across a cooling coil full of liquid refrigerant.
 This traps, or absorbs, the heat in the liquid.

 The process is handed off to the “hot side” as the refrigerant heats up.
 The cooled air is later blown back into your house, keeping your space comfortable in the Florida heat.